RL Fine-Tuning Heals OOD Forgetting in SFT: Introduction

 To uncover the underlying factors that have high impacts on the fine-tuned models, we analyze the Singular-Value Decomposition (SVD) of parameter matrices and conduct ablation studies on their influence to model performance.
 Unlike some recent studies~\citep{bartlett2017spectrallynormalizedmarginboundsneural, yoshida2017spectralnormregularizationimproving, li2024setaroutofdistributiondetectionselective}, in our experiments, we notice that the singular values remain essentially constant throughout both SFT and RL stages.
 Instead, OOD forgetting and recovery highly correlate with the rotations of the singular vectors.
-In addition, we provide fine-grained layer-wise and top-$k$ analysis on the singular values/vectors and develop insights for fine-tuning.
+In addition, we provide fine-grained layer-wise and top-$k$ analysis on the singular values/vectors and motivate a protected SFT variant that orthogonalizes updates against top-rank OOD-related singular-vector directions.